 * This estimated repayment cost was calculated by HLS Student Financial Services based on a single disbursed amount of $10,000 repaid over a 10-year term, with loan fees added to the amount borrowed, and interest accrued during a 40-month in-school deferment and grace period capitalized (added to the outstanding principal) when repayment begins.
 Because lenders may use different assumptions about deferment and disbursement, these estimates may differ from repayment cost estimates provided by the lenders under Truth in Lending Act (TILA) requirements.

 Other Important Information

 The private lenders on the Preferred Lender List are not affiliated with each other or with Harvard University.
-The private lenders on the list were selected through a Request for Proposal (RFP) process conducted in January 2022.
-The RFP was posted on the Massachusetts Association of Student Financial Aid Administrators (MASFAA) listserve which includes both local and national lenders.
+The private lenders on the list were selected through a Request for Proposal (RFP) process conducted in February 2023.
+The RFP was posted on the Massachusetts Association of Student Financial Aid Administrators (MASFAA) listserv which includes both local and national lenders.
 A committee including members of Harvard Law School Student Financial Services and members of the Harvard Central Financial Administration evaluated the RFP responses.
 In choosing the lenders and loan products for the Preferred Lender List, proposals were evaluated based on competitiveness of interest rates and fees, borrower benefits, deferment and forbearance provisions, and customer service.
-You can view the RFP request and a description of the 2022-23 Preferred Lender List Selection Process.
+You can view the RFP request and a description of the 2023-24 Preferred Lender List Selection Process.